 Happy pancake day United Kingdom!!
 How are you guys celebrating?!
 I thought the best way would be with a gorgeous baghrir layer cake.
 Because why have one pancake when you can stake them all up and make every single bite magical?

 Baghrir is traditionally enjoyed in Morocco with a honey and butter syrup that is often flavoured with orange blossom water.
 For this reason, I chose to make a Moroccanized version of the crème patissière to layer my baghrirs with honey and orange blossom water!

 I also added pistachio and pomegranates seeds to add some crunchiness and bring out the flavour of the crème patissière.
-That said, feel free to use anything crunchy such as: sprinkles, chocolate chips, ground almonds, walnuts, etc.
+That said, feel free to use any other crunchy topping of your choice such as, sprinkles, chocolate chips, ground almonds, walnuts, etc.

 Moroccan Pancake Layer Cake - Baghrir Cake